Mollie Steimer: Deportation and exile

 On September 27, 1923, Steimer and Fleshin were deported to Germany, where they were reunited with Emma Goldman and Alexander Berkman in Berlin.
 From the German capital, Steimer wrote articles about her experiences in Russia for the British anarchist newspaper Freedom, to which she denounced the authoritarianism of the Communist Party.
 The couple also continued their activities in aiding Soviet political prisoners, now as members of the International Workers' Association.
 In 1924, they joined their fellow exile Volin to Paris, where they established a mutual aid society for anarchist exiles from all countries and participated in the debate around the Platform, which Steimer criticised as authoritarian.
-During this period, Steimer also met a number of other anarchsts, including Harry Kelly, Rose Pesotta, Rudolf Rocker and Milly Witkop, and was briefly reunited with her co-defendants Jack and Mary Abrams, who had also left Russia out of disillusionment with the Revolution.
+During this period, Steimer also met a number of other anarchists, including Harry Kelly, Rose Pesotta, Rudolf Rocker and Milly Witkop, and was briefly reunited with her co-defendants Jack and Mary Abrams, who had also left Russia out of disillusionment with the Revolution.

-In 1929, the couple briefly returned to Berlin, where Fleshin worked as a photographer, but following the ascent to power of Adolf Hitler's Nazi Party, they returned to Paris in order to escape rising antisemitism.
+In 1929, the couple briefly returned to Berlin, where Fleshin worked as a photographer.
+However, following the ascent to power of Adolf Hitler's Nazi Party in 1933, they returned to Paris to escape rising antisemitism.
 In the wake of the invasion of France by Nazi Germany, on May 18, 1940, Steimer was sent to a concentration camp, on account of her Jewish heritage and her anarchist political beliefs.
-She remained at Camp Gurs for seven weeks, before escaping with the aid of May Picqueray and other friends during the chaotic transfer of power to the collaborationist French State.
-Once she was reunited with Fleshin in Marseilles, the couple escaped across the Atlantic to Mexico.
+She remained at Camp Gurs for six months before finally being released.
+She then fled south from Nazi-occupied France to the area controlled by the collaborationist French State.
+Once she was reunited with Fleshin in Marseille, the couple escaped across the Atlantic to Mexico.

 Later life

 In Mexico City, the couple operated a photographic studio, became close with a group of Spanish anarchist exiles and were once again reunited with Jack and Mary Abrams.
 In 1963, Steimer and Fleshin retired to Cuernavaca, where they kept up with the development of the international anarchist movement and received visitors from the United States.
 In the late 1970s, Steimer was interviewed by a number of film crews about Emma Goldman and her anarchist convictions, to which she remained a stalwart into her old age.

-Mollie Steimer died of heart failure in her Cuernavaca home on July 23, 1980, aged 82.
-Senya Fleshin died less than a year later.
+Steimer died of heart failure in her Cuernavaca home on July 23, 1980, aged 82.
+Fleshin died less than a year later.